pminina01/readthedocs/MDLC-Layout-Renderer.md

 Supported in .NET 4.0 and 4.5.

-As of NLog 4.1 in the NLog assembly.
+- As of NLog 4.1 in the NLog package.
+- As of NLog 4.1.1, the Mapped Diagnostics Context supports any `Object` type, not just `String`.

 ##Configuration Syntax
 ```